Verifying the Union of Manifolds Hypothesis for Image Data: Disconnected DGMs: Details

 { }

+As mentioned in the main manuscript, sampling from a disconnected DGM is achieved by first sampling $\ell$ with probability proportional to $|\mathcal{D}_\ell|$, and then sampling from the corresponding DGM:

-As mentioned in the main manuscript, Algorithm \ref{alg:cdgm_training} can be trivially implemented in a memory-efficient way.
-Analogously, the sampling process described in \eqref{eq:sampling} can be made memory-efficient.
-We now describe how to achieve this.
-Assume we want to generate $m$ samples from a trained clustered DGM model.
-The idea is to make sure that each of the $L$ DGMs are only loaded into memory once, which requires first knowing exactly how many samples will be required from each model.
+Sampling from \eqref{eq:sampling} can be made memory-efficient, and we now describe how to do so.
+Assume we want to generate $m$ samples from a trained disconnected DGM model $\smash{\{(\P_Z^{(\ell)}, G_\ell)\}_{\ell=1}^L}$.
+The idea is to make sure that each of the $L$ DGMs are only loaded into memory once and one at a time, which requires first knowing exactly how many samples will be required from each model.
 Note that, if we denote the number of samples coming from the $\ell^{\text{th}}$ model as $m_\ell$, then clearly $(m_1, \dots, m_L)$ follows a multinomial distribution with parameters $m$ and $(|\D_1|, \dots, |\D_L|) / \sum_{\ell'=1}^L |\D_{\ell'}|$.
 We can thus first sample from this multinomial, and then sample the appropriate number of times from each model, as described in Algorithm \ref{app_alg:sampling}.
 Note that, similarly to Algorithm \ref{alg:cdgm_training}, the outer \texttt{for} loop in Algorithm \ref{app_alg:sampling} can be trivially made memory-efficient by loading the required model $\smash{(\P_Z^{(\ell)}, G_\ell)}$ into memory and then removing it from memory once it has been sampled from $m_\ell$ times (and the inner \texttt{for} loop can be trivially parallelized).